Immigration cap will damage Britain's economy, Tesco boss says

-LONDON The chairman of Britain's biggest private sector employer, Tesco (TSCO.L), has warned that a cap on immigration will have a "materially detrimental effect on the UK economy."
+LONDON (Reuters) - The chairman of Britain's biggest private sector employer, Tesco (TSCO.L), has warned that a cap on immigration will have a "materially detrimental effect on the UK economy."

 John Allan, chairman of the supermarket and of housebuilder Barratt Developments (BDEV.L), told The Times newspaper on Thursday that an over-restrictive immigration policy would drive the British economy down.